weigert/TinyEngine/README.md

 	- Compute:      Derived from Shader, allows for compute shader dispatching
 	- Buffer:	OpenGL Buffer Object wrapper.
 Allows for easy templated loading and data retrieval for the GPU.
 	- Model:        OpengL VAO/VBO wrapper.
 Construct from user-defined algorithm.
 Handles loading, updating, rendering.
 	- Target:       OpenGL FBO wrapper.
-Bind a texture for render targeting.
+Bind one or multiple textures for render targeting.
 Handles 2D (billboards) and 3D (cubemaps).
 	- Instance:     OpenGL instanced rendering wrapper (any Model object, any data).
 Simply add model buffers and render model instanced.

 More information can be found on the wiki: [Utility Classes](https://github.com/weigert/TinyEngine/wiki/Utility-Classes)